root-project/web/manual/graphics/index.md

 ## Canvas and pad

-A canvas ([TCanvas](https://root.cern/doc/master/classTCanvas.html)) is a graphical entity that contains graphical objects that are called pads ([TPad](https://root.cern.ch/doc/master/classTPad.html)).
+A canvas ({% include ref class="TCanvas" %}) is a graphical entity that contains graphical objects that are called pads ({% include ref class="TPad" %}).
 A pad is a graphical container that contains other graphical objects like histograms and arrows.
 It also can contain other pads, called sub-pads.
 When an object is drawn, it is always in the so-called active pad.

 ### Accessing the active pad